sul-dlss-labs/wolfcon-2024-ai-workshop/ethical-considerations-ai-ml-for-libraries/carbon-footprint.md

 significantly more than OpenAI's previous 3.5 model.

-In a 2024 report[^PIKTO_2024], Wong estimates that each query to ChatGPT 3.5 generates 4.32 grams of CO2 with over 10 million queries running on 30,000 GPUs, the total daily CO2 generation of 43,200 kg.
+In a 2024 report[^PIKTO_2024], Wong estimates that each query to ChatGPT 3.5 generates 4.32 grams of CO2 with over 10 million queries running on 30,000 GPUs, with a total daily CO2 generation of 43,200 kg.

 ## How can we reduce the LLMs' Carbon Footprint?
-In a 2024 report [^MS_REDUCE_GENAI] released by Microsoft, four suggestions are presented to help Generative AI developers and users of these LLMs that can help reduce the environmental impact of these models.
+In a 2024 report [^MS_REDUCE_GENAI] released by Microsoft, four suggestions are presented to help Generative AI developers and users of these LLMs to reduce the environmental impact of these models.
 These suggestions are:

 - **Model Selection**: Pre-trained models use significantly less power than training new models
 - **Model Improvement**: Prompt engineering, RAG, and Fine-tuning can all be used to improve functionality of existing models